ShangtongZhang/ShangtongZhang.github.io/courses/advanced_rl.md

 ---
 layout: page
-title: Advanced Topics in Reinforcement Learning (Fall 2022)
+title: Topics in Reinforcement Learning
 permalink: /teaching/advanced-rl
 ---

-Reinforcement learning (RL) is a powerful framework for solving sequential decision making problems.
+Reinforcement learning (RL) is a powerful framework for solving sequential decision making problems and has enjoyed tremendous success, e.g., [playing the game of Go](https://www.nature.com/articles/nature16961) and [nuclear fusion control](https://www.nature.com/articles/s41586-021-04301-9).

 In this course,
-we will dive into some important concepts of RL, such as Markov Decision Processes, function approximation, and off-policy learning, focusing on theoretical results.
+we will dive into some theoretical topics of RL, such as
+* fundamentals of Markov Decision Processes
+* off-policy learning with function approximation
+* asymptotic and non-asymptotic analysis of representative RL algorithms

-You are expected to be comfortable with Python and reading / writing proofs involving linear algebra and probability.
+You are expected to be comfortable with reading and writing proofs involving linear algebra and probability.
 You are **NOT** expected to know RL.
-I will make sure you can catch up even if you do not know RL before.
+We will make sure you can catch up even if you do not know RL before.

 - Instructor: [Shangtong Zhang](/)
 - Location: TBA